aklefebvere/aklefebvere.github.io/_posts/2020-7-28-K-Nearest-Neighbor.md

 # Output: Sklearn model accuracy: 0.86
 ```
 Since the accuracy scores of both by hand and sklearn models are the same, we can say that our model we created works very similarly or if not the same as the sklearn model.
-Now that we know what a K-nearest neighbor model is and how to create it, what are some other use cases for K-NN?
+Now that we know what a K-nearest neighbors model is and how to create it, what are some other use cases for K-NN?

-# What are the use cases for a K-nearest neighbor model?
+# What are the use cases for a K-nearest neighbors model?
-K-nearest neighbor is used mostly for classification cases.
+K-nearest neighbors is used mostly for classification cases.
 It is able to classify new data by providing it labled data like what we have done above.
-K-nearest neighbor is one of the quickest algorithms to classify data.
-One of the best uses for the K-nearest neighbor model is for a recommendation system.
+K-nearest neighbors is one of the quickest algorithms to classify data.
+One of the best uses for the K-nearest neighbors model is for a recommendation system.
 For example, say you were using spotify and you wanted songs similar to what you have listened to in the past.
-With a K-nearest neighbor model, you can plug in all spotify songs (using some sort of spotify songs dataset with song attributes) into a K-nn model and then predict what songs are similar to what you have listened to by giving the model your previously listened songs attributes.
-One of my past projects was actually a spotfiy song suggester that used a K-nearest neighbor model.
+With a K-nearest neighbors model, you can plug in all spotify songs (using some sort of spotify songs dataset with song attributes) into a K-nn model and then predict what songs are similar to what you have listened to by giving the model your previously listened songs attributes.
+One of my past projects was actually a spotfiy song suggester that used a K-nearest neighbors model.
 You can find that project [here](https://front-end-livid.now.sh/dashboard).

 # Conclusion
-By reading this blog, you have learned what is K-nearest neighbor, how the algorithm works, how to execute a K-nearest neighbor algorithm from scratch, and the use cases of a K-nearest neighbor model.
-K-nearest neighbor is one of the most fundamental machine learning algorithms a data scientist can learn.
+By reading this blog, you have learned what is K-nearest neighbors, how the algorithm works, how to execute a K-nearest neighbors algorithm from scratch, and the use cases of a K-nearest neighbors model.
+K-nearest neighbors is one of the most fundamental machine learning algorithms a data scientist can learn.
 It can classify just about any sort of labeled data in a very quick manner.
-K-nearest neighbor is just scratching the surface of the machine learning world, keep diving into the world of machine learning, perhaps machine learning could become your focus in the future.
+K-nearest neighbors is just scratching the surface of the machine learning world, keep diving into the world of machine learning, perhaps machine learning could become your focus in the future.